 - Disappeared Dad: Caius's father is captured in game's introduction.
 That was just his foster father, actually - his real dad is missing.
 And he's the pope.
 Rubia has one of these as well, but he's dead.

 - Easily Forgiven: Arria turns out to have been spying for Albert for half of the game.
 Apart from Rubia, everyone lets it slide almost immediately.

 - Luke, I Am Your Father: Lukius is revealed to be Caius' twin brother, only with cool clothes.
 And the pope is their dad.

 - Missing Mom: Caius's mom.
 She's dead.
 Rubia's mother also dies in the introduction.

-- Our Werewolves Are Different: Lycanths, also called Leimorneans, actually a race of people with the power to transform into beasts at will.
+- Our Werewolves Are Different: Lycanths, also called Leimorneans, a race of people with the power to transform into beasts at will.

 - Royals Who Actually Do Something: Tilkis is a Prince who left his country on foot with one bodyguard to find out why was his country being attacked by so many monsters.

 - Wham Episode: Fairly early on, you find out that Caius is a Lycanth.
 Another comes much later in the game when you learn what really happened during the Beast War.
 Yet another when you find out Lukius is Caius's twin.
 Then you find out that the King is an alien who wants to get home.

 - Wrong Guy First: Albert and Arria were in an ambiguous relationship before she becomes the mask.
 By the end of the game, she and Tilkas are together instead.